 - The Publisher holds the right of property and copyright of each published work and has the responsibility to keep a copy.

 - The Publisher has the responsibility to take all the precautions to avoid scientific exploitation, plagiarism crimes against the Editor.
 The publisher has a supporting, investing and nurturing role in the scholarly communication process but is also ultimately responsible for ensuring that best practice is followed in its publications.

-Ethical considerations in reporting research results: A sound scientific method is based on reproducibility and verifiability.
+A sound scientific method is based on reproducibility and verifiability.
 Data, including visual materials, cannot be manipulated, changed, or reduced in order to verify research hypotheses or to obtain desirable results.

 In case there is a mistake in the published version of an article, the author(s) must announce the mistake(s) to the audience.
 When such a mistake is recognized by the author(s), the Editor is informed for correction.
 Each corrected version and the corrections made are announced to the audience on the Journal’s website.

-Data storage and sharing: In case the reliability of the submitted research is questioned, author(s) are responsible to provide the data used to the Editor.
+In case the reliability of the submitted research is questioned, author(s) are responsible to provide the data used to the Editor.
 If authors fail to provide their data, the submission is rejected and is not accepted for evaluation again.
 Authors are required to store the data, applications procedures, and other materials utilized in their submissions for at least 5 years.
 After publication, if other researchers or authors request, data can be shared.
-Before sharing data, information, codes, or symbols about participants'/subjects' identities must be deleted.
+Before sharing data, information, codes, or symbols about participants’/subjects’ identities must be deleted.
 If a study is funded by an institution, the rights of the institution must be protected and relevant acknowledgement must be added.
 If authors desire to share data, there must be a signed letter of agreement between the author(s) and the owner(s) of the data regarding the aim(s), the method(s), the scope, the conditions, and the limits for the use of the data.

 In case authors wish their work to reach other audience, the following conditions must be met to re-publish the results: